nomideusz/kurcz/README.md

 This project is configured to work with Captain Deploy:

 1. Install [Captain Deploy](https://getcaptain.co/)
-2. Run `captain-definition` to deploy the application
+2. The project includes a `captain-definition` file for deployment configuration

 ## Project Structure